There doesn't appear to be any relief in sight for the

 PITCHERS TO WATCH:

---LHP Randy Johnson, who recently said "it's not that easy to
+--LHP Randy Johnson, who recently said "it's not that easy to pack up

 and go somewhere else," was scheduled to pitch Monday (July 19) against